Believe Me, If All Those Endearing Young Charms: Legacy

-Joni James includes the song on her album Joni Sings Irish Favorites (1959) and Bing Crosby included it in a medley on his album 101 Gang Songs (1961).
+Joni James covered the song on her album Joni Sings Irish Favorites (1959), and it appears in a medley on Bing Crosby's 101 Gang Songs (1961).

-Variations were done in the 1963 Andy Griffith Show episode "Rafe Hollister Sings", and the 2010 South Park episode "Crippled Summer".
+"Endearing Young Charms" turned up in The Andy Griffith Show episode "Rafe Hollister Sings" (1963).
 An instrumental version of the song plays around the midpoint of the 1963 Twilight Zone episode "Passage on the Lady Anne".
-The song is performed at a Christmas party of the Adams Family at the beginning of "Chapter VIII: John Quincy Adams, Secretary of State" of The Adams Chronicles (1976).
-Meredith Baxter performs a stanza of the song during a fundraiser for Steven's public television station and goes into labor as she sings the high F in the episode "Birth of a Keaton, Part 1" of Family Ties (1984).
+In The Adams Chronicles (1976), the song is performed at a Christmas party at the beginning of "Chapter VIII: John Quincy Adams, Secretary of State".
+In "Birth of a Keaton, Part 1" on Family Ties (1984), Elyse Keaton (Meredith Baxter) goes into labor while singing the song's high note during a fundraiser for her husband's public television station.